Security

 Best practices

-- Only run on trusted machines — don't run Poke Gate on shared or public computers.
+limitedorsandboxif you don't need full shell access. - Only run on trusted machines — don't run Poke Gate on shared or public computers.

 - Quit when not needed — close the app when you don't need remote access.

 - Review agent scripts — before installing a community agent, read the code.
-Agents run with your full user permissions.
+Agents run with your user permissions.

 - Keep env files secure —